Rodrick0209/ISEP-SEM4PI-23-24/docs/SprintC/us1014/readme.md

 To demonstrate the implementation of this user story, we can use the following steps:

 1. Login as a Customer Manager
-2. Select the Rank option
+2. Select the Candidate option
-3. Select the Register Rank for Job Opening option
+3. Select the Schedule Interview option
-4. The system will show the job openings that are in the Analysis phase and are the responsibility of the customer manager, and the customer manager selects the job opening that he wants to rank the candidates.
+4. The system will show the job openings that are in the Interview phase and are the responsibility of the customer manager, and the customer manager selects the job opening in wich he desires to see the applications to schedule an interview with one of the candidates applying to the job.
-5. The system will show the list of candidates that applied for the job opening, and the customer manager writes the email of the candidates separated by a comma.
+5. The system will show the list of applications for the job opening, and the customer manager chooses one.
-6. In case of ranking candidates from a jobOpening that already has a rank, the system displays the current rank to the customer manager, and asks for the new rank.
+6. He will then be asked to select a time and a date for the interview he wants to schedule.
-6. The system shows the rank inserted
+6. The system shows a confirmation message with the day of the week of the date chosen and the time.

 ## 7. Observations

-In case of register a ranking for a jobOpening that already has a ranking, the system displays to the customer manager the current ranking.
+Nothing to report.